mulesoft-assets/template-sap2sfdc-contact-migration/README.md

 # API Calls
 <!-- API Calls (start) -->
-Salesforce imposes limits on the number of API Calls that can be made.
+Salesforce imposes limits on the number of API calls that can be made.
 Therefore calculating this amount may be an important factor to consider.
 Product Broadcast Template calls to the API can be calculated using the formula:

-**X * 3 + X / 200**

-Being X the number of Contacts to be synchronized on each run.
+**X * 3 + X / 200** -- Where X is the number of contacts to synchronize on each run.

-Multiplication by 3 is because for every user if account.sync.policy is set to value **syncAccounts** for every contact is checked if an account with matching name exists in Salesforce and if not it will be created.
+Multiply by 3 because for every user if account.sync.policy is set to value **syncAccounts** for every contact is checked if an account with matching name exists in Salesforce and if not it will be created.

-The division by 200 is because, by default, contacts are gathered in groups of 200 for each Upsert API Call in the commit step.
+Then divide by 200 because, by default, contacts are gathered in groups of 200 for each Upsert API call in the commit step.

-For instance if 10 records are fetched from origin instance, then 31 api calls to Salesforce will be made (worst case scenario).
+For instance if 10 records are fetched from an origin instance, then 31 API calls to Salesforce are made (worst case scenario).
 If accounts already exist or syncing of accounts is disabled, there will be fewer API calls made.
 <!-- API Calls (end) -->

 # Customize It!